• @apostrofail

 Aesthetic comes from Greek αἰσθητικός. θ is an unvoiced dental fricative (also the symbol in IPA) just like our boy þ (descended from the Futhark ᚦ).
 All transcriptions of English dialects I found show it with the “th” in pronunciation… so if you aren’t using a unvoiced dental fricative, you would be the weird one. 🙃

 I would agree that fixing the vowels should be a higher priority.
-But English does not fit a five-vowel system like most Latin languages whose letter were shoehorned onto English.
-The only way to fix it (ignoring the dialectal splits) would be to either invent an entirely new writing system or going back to the system prior to Latin script adoption since the old system properly encoded English sounds with few diagraphs & many more vowels to work with.
+But English does not fit a five-vowel system like most Latin languages whose letters were shoehorned onto English.
+The only way to fix it (ignoring the dialectal splits) would be to either invent an entirely new writing system or going back to the system prior to Latin script adoption since the old system more properly encoded English sounds with few diagraphs & many more vowels to work with.
 In the latter case you would go for the Anglo-Saxon runes brought to the British Isles by the Angles, Saxons, & Jutes.
-I would support this too tho 😅
+With modernization, I would support this too tho 😅

 • Logi